astral-sh/uv/docs/installation.md

 !!! note

-    There are prebuilt distributions (wheels) for many platforms; if not available for a given platform, uv will be built from source which requires a Rust toolchain to be installed.
+    uv ships with prebuilt distributions (wheels) for many platforms; if a wheel is not available for a given platform, uv will be built from source, which requires a Rust toolchain.
 See the [contributing setup guide](https://github.com/astral-sh/uv/blob/main/CONTRIBUTING.md#setup)
     for details on building uv from source.